-About the Capital Campaign
+About the Renovation Campaign

 On an auspicious day in 1954, a group of community members brought together vision and generosity to create Wissahickon Skating Club.
 Since that time, generations of skaters and their families have enjoyed the fruits of that vision and generosity.
 Today I write to you about what I hope will be looked upon by future generations of Wissahickon Skating Club families as the beginning of another “auspicious day.”